andyja/react-tech-test/README.md

 REACT TECHNICAL TEST
 A Command Shift (Manchester Codes) project to simulate a technical test during the recruitment process.

-Discussion of technologies used
+Technologies Used
-This project formed part of the frontend module and required CSS, API but focused on consolidating React skills.
+This project formed part of the frontend module and required CSS, API but with a focus on consolidating React skills.
 * React
 * Axios
 * CSS